Pogoń Tczew: Ground

 Pogoń Tczew play at the Bałdowska Street Stadium (Stadion przy ul.
-Bałdowskiej) in Tczew.
+Bałdowskiej) also known as Stadion Miejski in Tczew.

 Before 2025, they hosted games at the Jan Stachowiak Stadium (Stadion im.
 Jana Stachowiaka), which has a capacity of 1,292.
 They shared the ground with other local teams including the men's sides Gryf Tczew and Unia Tczew.

 Rivalries

 Pogoń Tczew contest the 'Pomeranian derby' against Orlen Gdańsk, and the so-called 'Pogoń derby' against Pogoń Szczecin.